 What are my payment options?

 Being able to afford necessary dental care is an important consideration when choosing a dental office.
 Payment options vary from office to office and many times can be a confusing and frustrating process for the patient.
-In a previous question I discussed utilizing dental insurance and how that can apply towards a treatment plan.
-In that article I mentioned the possibility of a Co payment depending on how the insurance benefit is structured and to what percentage it covers a procedure.
-This Co payment many times can be sizable and the patient needs to consider how to afford it.
-This scenario also applies to those without dental insurance who completely finance their dental care.
+Depending on how the insurance benefit is structured and what percentage of the procedure is covered, a co-payment may be required.
+Many times this co-payment can be sizable and the patient will need to consider how to afford care.
+This scenario also applies to those without dental insurance who to completely finance their dental care.

 At Belmont Dentistry we offer many ways to manage the costs of your dental care.
 In addition to accepting and participating with many dental insurances we also offer interest free financing as well as in-office payment plans.
 Cash, check, Visa and MasterCard are also acceptable.

 Please don't let finances be a barrier to getting the necessary dental care you deserve.
 Call us at 616-284-3200 for a consult, and we would be happy to discuss options with you.

 I'm missing a tooth/teeth.
 What are my options?

 The first thing to consider when deciding upon a replacement for your missing teeth is if you want your replacement to be permanently positioned within your mouth or if you would consider having a removable replacement.
 The permanent options are implants and bridges.
 These options are permanently placed or cemented within your mouth and cannot be removed.
 The removable options include dentures and removable partial dentures (partials for short).
 These replacements are removable and resemble retainers that are generally removed at bedtime.